-Your Questions about Cataract Surgery Answered: To view all 12 of the videos in this series, click on the icon in the upper left of the video screen.
+Your Questions about Cataract Surgery Answered: To view all 12 of the videos in this series, click on the playlist icon in the upper right of the video screen.

 What Is a Cataract?

 A cataract is a clouding of the lens of your eye.
 As you age, proteins in your lens begin to break down and the lens becomes cloudy.
 You may not even realize you have a cataract because it usually grows very slowly and may not impede vision early on.
 While cataracts are rarely dangerous, after a number of years they will likely affect vision.
 By age 65, over 90 percent of people have a cataract and half of the people between the ages of 75 and 85 have lost some vision due to a cataract.
 A cataract is not caused by overuse of your eyes and it does not travel from one eye to the other.

 - A decrease in the clarity of vision that is not correctable with glasses

 - Colors that appear faded or washed out